jundalisay/spblist/content/en/research/smith/theory-moral-sentiments/part-1/section-2/chapter-1.md

 ### The Middle Ground

 {{< s v="1" >}} The spectator can go along with our feelings which lie in a certain middle.

-If it is too high or too low, he cannot enter into it.
+- If it is too high or too low, he cannot enter into it.

-For example, grief for private misfortunes and injuries may easily be too high in many people.
-They may also be too low, but rarely.
+For example, grief for private misfortunes might be too high in people.
+They are rarely too low.

+We call:
-- We call excessive grief as 'weakness' and 'fury'.
+- excessive grief as 'weakness' and 'fury'
-- We call the shortage of grief as 'stupidity', 'insensibility', and 'lack of spirit'.
+- the shortage of grief as 'stupidity', 'insensibility', and 'lack of spirit'.

-- We cannot enter into either and are astonished and confounded to see them.
+We cannot enter into either and are astonished and confounded to see them.

 {{< s v="2" >}} However, this middle is different in different feelings.

 It is high in some and low in others.

-- There are some feelings which are indecent to express very strongly.
+- Some feelings are indecent to express very strongly.
   - These feelings have little or no sympathy from other people.
-- There are others of which the strongest expressions are extremely graceful.
+- Other feelings are extremely graceful if they are expressed strongly.
   - These feelings have the greatest sympathy from other people.

 All feelings are decent or indecent depending on the sympathy it gets from other people.